typora/support.typora.io/_posts/basic/2016-01-01-Markdown Reference.md

 ### Table of Contents (TOC)

 Enter `[toc]` and press the `Return` key to create a  “Table of Contents” section.
-The TOC extracts all headers from the document, and its contents are updated automatically as you add to the document.
+The TOC extracts all headings from the document, and its contents are updated automatically as you add to the document.

 ## Span Elements